Faust (band): 1975–present: breakup, "disappearance" and reunion

 Jean-Hervé Péron performing in France, 2007.

 After Faust's breakup, the group's whereabouts were unknown; the Recommended Records catalogues talked about the group's "disappearance".
 The official Web site lists three concerts during the 1980s, and the Patchwork album, a compilation of outtakes, feature three snippets that were recorded in the 1980s, but apart from that, the group's activities between 1975 and 1990 remain shrouded in mystery.

 In 1990 and 1992, members Irmler, Diermaier and Péron reunited for performances.
 In 1994, Faust toured the United States for the first time, with Péron and Diermaier assisted by Steven Wray Lobdell and with members of Sonic Youth as an opening act.
 Irmler did not participate in the 1994 US tour, but took a more active role after that, producing the groups' records and releasing them on his Klangbad label.
 He also compiled and edited the Patchwork remix album in 2002.
 Sosna's chronic alcoholism ended a brief reunion with Faust "after four or five exhausting days", and he died on 10 November 1996.
-Gunter Wüsthoff has not taken part in any of the reunions.
-They have continued to perform in various combinations and with various additional musicians ever since, with Diermaier always behind the drum kit.
+They have continued to perform in various combinations and with various additional musicians ever since.

 In 1996, Diermaier and Péron met Olivier Manchion and Amaury Cambuzat from French group Ulan Bator.
 They performed for the first time together as "Collectif Met(z)" in November 1996 (this quartet became the basis of a later Faust line-up and this concert was part of a 2005 release).
 A few days after, Faust performed at the Garage in London and at the Transmusicales de Rennes, featuring Chris Cutler.
 After two studio albums, Péron left the group in June 1997.
 From mid-1997 to 2004, Faust toured as Zappi W. Diermaier, Hans Joachim Irmler, Steven Wray Lobdell, Lars Paukstat and Michael Stoll, releasing many more studio and live albums.

 Werner "Zappi" Diermaier performing in France, 2007.

 Diermaier and "art-errorist" Péron reunited in 2005, when Zappi proposed that they start a "new" Faust together with Olivier Manchion and Amaury Cambuzat from Ulan Bator.
-Faust now exists in two completely different incarnations, both active and each reflecting different aspects of the original group.
+Faust subsequently existed in two completely different incarnations, both reflecting different aspects of the original group.
 Uwe Nettelbeck died on 17 January 2007.